vaibhav25-mnnit/Event-Manager/README.md

 Step7:Open your browser and search "localhost"

-Step8:Application will have started on local-host
+Step8:Application will have been started on local-host